ixdlabs/django-api-template/README.md

 $ python manage.py runserver
 ```

+### Celery Setup

+The default celery setup is run assuming you have a local rabbitmq server running.
+(In `localhost:5672`) To run the server along with the celery worker, use the `Run Server + Celery` configuration in the IDE.
+(This will not run rabbitmq, only the server and celery worker will run)

 ### MailHog Setup

 MailHog is a tool to capture outgoing emails.
 You can use it to test the email sending functionality.
 Install MailHog by